 I had a few falsh starts, but once I was satisfied with the shape, I completed the drawing in no time.
 Don't let failure beat you, when we learned to walk, we fell down a lot but we got up and kept trying again.
 It's a natural process so keep that in mind when you're learning to draw.
 Everyone has setbacks but it's how you handle them that counts.

 Doves belong to the Pigeon family and most live in flocks.

 The bigger birds are called pigeons and smaller ones are known as doves.

 They have a plump body, a small head and short legs but they still fly very fast.
 The male is slightly bigger than a female.

-The feathers have the colors of black, blue, brown or gray.
-They cover all of the body except for the eyes, beak, legs and feet.
+The feathers are black, blue, brown or gray and they cover all of the body except for the eyes, beak, legs and feet.

 They build their nests with loose twigs and grass.
-It seems they are not really fussy about where they put them because they can be found in trees, bushes or on the ground.
+They're not fussy about where they nest because they can be found in trees, bushes or on the ground.

 Doves lay 2 white eggs and they hatch after about two weeks.
 The young are born blind and featherless.
 If they survive the first couple of months, they can live for three to five years.
 They eat fruit, grain and nuts.